-- Maybe you’re just shocked at the cost of Tri Mix – it is not a cheap gas mix to buy.
+Maybe you’re just shocked at the cost of Tri Mix – it is not a cheap gas mix to buy.

-And if that is why you're considering using pure Argon.
+  And if that’s why you’re considering using pure Argon.

-Don't go there.
-You will be wasting your time and gas.
+  Don’t go there.
+You’ll be wasting your time and gas.

   Can you MIG Weld Stainless Steel with Argon Gas?

   Although pure Argon gas cannot be used to weld stainless steel less than 100% Argon gas mixes can be used.

   MIG welding stainless steel with an Argon gas mix needs a shielding gas with a minimum of 5% to 2% of Oxygen gas in the shielding gas mix.

-It is possible to find stainless steel MIG welding wire that supports C25 (75% Argon and 25% Carbon Dioxide), which is great.
-Because if you are MIG welding already the odds are that you already have this gas mix in your workshop.
+  It’s possible to find stainless steel MIG welding wire that supports C25 (75% Argon and 25% Carbon Dioxide), which is great.
+Because if you’re MIG welding already the odds are that you already have this gas mix in your workshop.

   Try to look for a manufacturer whose brand of stainless steel MIG wire supports and is compatible with C25 shielding gas.